viktornikolov069/Audio-Recorder/README.md

 * [x] User can long click a recording whcih will activate the edit mode and show the hidden toolbar.
 * [x] User can search for a recording using the search bar.

 In Toolbar:
 * [x] User can press the select all button and select all rows.
 * [x] User can press the rename button only if single row is selected and rename recording.
 * [x] User can press the info/details button and go to DetailsActivity where details about the selected recording a shown.
 * [x] User can press the X button and exit edit mode.

-    In AudioPlayerActivity
+In AudioPlayerActivity: